From Turkish jail, French woman accuses Greece of 'pushback'

 While so-called “pushbacks” of migrants have become increasingly common despite violating European and international law, experts say the French woman’s story appears to be the first such case brought to court involving a European citizen.

-The French woman’s story is laid out in court statements from her, her husband and her sister, including illustrations she did from prison.
+The French woman’s story is laid out in court statements from her, her husband and her sister.
 The AP also drew on interviews with her sister in Paris and one of her lawyers; documents including her French passport, French national ID and French marriage papers; emails, call logs, and screen shots of texts and GPS data the woman shared in real time with a lawyer.

 Born to Turkish parents, the woman left France in 2013 to pursue undergraduate studies in Turkey.
-In April 2018, she and her now-husband were among dozens of students rounded up and accused of belonging to the “Fethullahist Terror Organization” or FETO.
+In April 2018, she and her now-husband were among dozens of students rounded up and accused of belonging to the “Fethullahist Terror Organization” led by a U.S.-based Muslim preacher.
 The couple deny all accusations.

-At the time, Turkey had launched a massive crackdown against followers of U.S.-based Muslim preacher Fethullah Gulen, after a failed military coup in 2016.
-The government designated the network as a terrorist organization and sentenced close to 5,000 people to prison, according to the state-run Anadolu Agency.

-The French woman was detained for 11 days but released on parole.
-A few months later, she was sentenced to more than six years in prison, which she appealed.
-In June last year, her prison sentence and her husband's were confirmed by the Supreme Court.
-They ultimately decided to flee, selling the family jewelry to pay smugglers to get to Greece.
+In June last year, the Supreme Court confirmed her prison sentence of more than six years.
+The couple sold family jewelry to pay smugglers to get them to Greece, a European Union country in the Schengen area, Europe’s visa-free travel zone.

-Her family proceeded to contact both French and Greek authorities, saying the couple needed help.
+Her family contacted both French and Greek authorities, saying the couple needed help.

 “They are victims of persecution by the current Turkish government,” read their email, which they followed up with phone calls.
 “We are VERY VERY worried for them!”

 Shortly after, Greek officials stopped the couple, the lawsuit alleges.
-After they presented her French ID, a copy of her French passport and the French family booklet that proved their marriage, the officers asked them to kneel.
+The couple presented the wife's French ID, a copy of her French passport and a French family booklet that proved their marriage.
+The officers asked the pair to kneel.
 They then took the couple’s telephones, power bank, clothes and food and cut their shoelaces, according to the statement.

-The woman says they were taken in the back of a truck to a “closed box” inside a gated area and kept there for hours with other migrants, some from Afghanistan who were barefoot.
-She says officers slapped one of them.
+The woman says they were taken in the back of a truck to a “closed box” inside a gated area and kept there for hours with other migrants.

-Meanwhile, in France, her family had lost contact with her and was getting increasingly worried.
-Her sisters scrambled to call and email both Greek and French authorities.

-The man confirmed to the AP that he had been in contact with the woman’s family but said he was not authorized to speak to the press.
+The man at the number they gave, whom they knew only as Mr. Kortesis, confirmed to the AP that he had been in contact with the woman’s family but said he was not authorized to speak to the press.
 Requests for comment to the Greek embassy in Paris were not answered.
-The woman’s family say they also exchanged several phone calls with the French consulate in Thessaloniki, and sent an email with the woman's last known location and a copy of her passport.
+The woman’s family say they also exchanged several phone calls with the French consulate in Thessaloniki.

-After being detained for several hours, the migrants were rounded up onto a truck and taken to the Evros river, the woman says.
-They were made to board an inflatable boat without life vests.
+After being detained for several hours, the migrants were rounded up onto a truck, taken to the Evros river and made to board an inflatable boat without life vests, the woman says.

 “We continued to beg them not to send us back, explaining to them I was French and that we were persecuted in Turkey,” she says in her statement.

 She spoke to officials in French and English, to no avail.
-They were caught by Turkish soldiers on the other side and taken to a police station, she says.
-The next day, they were in prison.
+They were caught by Turkish soldiers on the other side.

 “We are totally disappointed with Greek authorities,” her sister told the AP in Paris, asking to remain anonymous to protect her safety.
 “We didn’t think they would return a persecuted person back to the persecutor.”